aaallami/Obli-FW/README.md

 To run on different machines, follow the instructions:

-1- Set the ip addresses in a MPSPDZ/HOST.txt file
+1- Set the IP addresses in a MPSPDZ/HOST.txt file

-2- For Shamire scheme run for machines 0, 1, and 3 consecutively:
+2- For the Shamir scheme run for machines 0, 1, and 3 consecutively:

     ./shamir-party.x 1 fw-eval2 -ip HOSTS -N 3
     ./shamir-party.x 0 fw-eval2 -ip HOSTS -N 3